Jump to content

 As I interpret the contract, if you're granting licenses of any kind, even free, outside Alamy the images are not exclusive.
 The only exception is your own use or your own print sales.
 You also run the risk of being charged a fee for Alamy's expenses for chasing non-exclusive images that are incorrectly annotated.
 This has happened to contributors to the forum and it's $50 and up IIRC.

 Thats a very good point - I always let Alamy know, but it never occurred to me to untick 'Exclusive' in AIM.
-Looks like perhaps this isn't necessary according to the except form the 'How to sell Images' description cited by 'Lynchpins'
+Looks like perhaps this isn't necessary according to the excerpt from the 'How to sell Images' description cited by 'Lynchpins'

 Edited by BidC